-- 209. This template contains the calculation of the stressed P&L items and contains the calculation logic for the amount attributable to owners of the parent net of estimated dividends.
+- 215. This template contains the calculation of the stressed P&L items and contains the calculation logic for the amount attributable to owners of the parent net of estimated dividends.
 In this template banks should report their actual and projected stressed P&L items, following the structure of the FINREP 02.00 template.
 Therefore, references to the respective rows in this FINREP template can be found in the template.
-Furthermore, banks should report 5 years of historical dividend pay-outs as required by section 6.4.3 of the Methodological Note. - 210.
-The methodology requires banks to use their own methodologies in projecting noninterest income and expense paths for the baseline and adverse scenarios.
-Banks should report in the explanatory note the assumptions taken as basis for the use of the internal models/methodologies in CSV\P&L, which shall be coherent with the macroeconomic scenario, the general assumptions of the methodology (e.g. the balance sheet assumption) and the constraints listed in this section. - 211.
+Furthermore, banks should report 5 years of historical dividend pay-outs as required by section 6.4.3 of the Methodological Note. - 216.
+The methodology requires banks to use their own methodologies in projecting non-interest income and expense paths for the baseline and adverse scenarios.
+Banks should report in the explanatory note the assumptions taken as basis for the use of the internal models/methodologies in CSV\P&L, which shall be coherent with the macroeconomic scenario, the general assumptions of the methodology (e.g. the balance sheet assumption) and the constraints listed in this section. - 217.
 While in general the definitions of the Methodological Note apply, it has to be pointed out that losses and expenses throughout this template have to be reported as negative amounts.
-'Amount of dividends paid (before consideration of MDA restrictions)' and 'Attributable to minority interest' shall be reported as positive amounts.
-Moreover, 'Amount of dividends paid (before considerations)' shall include all voluntary reductions in the capital base distributed to owners of the consolidating entity, which are not already included in accordance with their accounting policy (in line with paragraph 473 of the Methodological Note) - 212.
-The majority of P&L positions are sourced from other templates.
-As such: - NII information is sourced from CSV\NII\SUM; - 'Dividend income', 'Net fee and commission income' and 'Share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates accounted for using the equity method' from CSV\NFCI\DIV;
+'Amount of dividends paid (before consideration of MDA restrictions)' shall be reported as positive amounts.
+Moreover, 'Amount of dividends paid (before consideration of MDA restrictions)' shall include all voluntary reductions in the capital base distributed to owners of the consolidating entity, which are not already included in accordance with their accounting policy (in line with paragraph 473 of the Methodological Note)

-&lt;sup>26 Except Total assets which should be sourced from the FINREP template 01.01 row 380.
+&lt;sup>27 Except Total assets which should be sourced from the FINREP template 01.01 row 380.